ARCCSS-extremes/climpact/README.md

 Modify the climpact.ncdf.wrapper.r file to suit your needs (see manual for optional parameters to specify).
-Then execute this file by running "Rscript climpact.ncdf.wrapper.r" from the Linux command line.
+Then execute this file by running *Rscript climpact.ncdf.wrapper.r* from the command line.
 Depending on the size of your data and the number of cores selected, this process can take anywhere from one to twelve hours.